View the complete list of past award recipients.

 the previous year's volume.

 - Alphonse Chapanis Student Paper Award, established in 1969.
-Students are encouraged to compete for this award by submitting a proposal for consideration for the 2013 Annual Meeting.
-The award application form will be available to accepted authors in May.
+Students are encouraged to compete for this award by submitting a proposal for consideration for the 2017 Annual Meeting.
+The award application form is made available to accepted authors in May.

 - Arnold M. Small President's Distinguished Service Award, established in 1985, recognizes individuals whose career-long contributions have brought honor to the profession and the Society.

 - Best Ergonomics in Design Article Award, established in 1993, for the best article